insight-creative/css-components/content/_index.md

   featured_image_alt:
 hero:
   heading: CSS Components
-  body: A collection of popular layouts and patterns made with good ol' HTML, Matter and a sprinkle of SCSS
+  body: Streamline your web development process with a collection of popular layouts and patterns made with good ol' HTML, Matter and a sprinkle of SCSS.
+Copy and paste into your project to get started.
-  hero_image:
-    image: /uploads/featured-image.jpg
-    image_alt:
-  button:
-    button_url:
-    button_text:
 ---